 "Lyxor Bloomberg Equal-weight Commodity ex-Agriculture EUR hedged UCITS ETF" is an exchange-traded, Euro hedged investment fund (ETF).
 It refers to the Bloomberg Energy and Metals Equal Weighted EUR Monthly Hedged Index.
 This index reflects the development of commodity futures .
 The ETF replicates its index using synthetic replication, so the index performance is realized using a swap contract.
-The ETF's earnings are distributed to the investors.
+The ETF's earnings are automatically reinvested (accumulated).
 The fund company Lyxor claims a total expense ratio (TER) of 0.35% per year.
 The yearly average divergence from the index performance (Tracking Difference) since 2016 was 0.68% per year.
 Therefore, the ETF was more expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size